jxxcarlson/elm-stat/README.md

 ## Note

-This version is a major update to version 4.0.3.
+This is a major update to version 4.0.3.
 The API for the statistical functions in module `Stat` has been completely rewritten, and a new module, `StatRandom`, featuring generators for many common statistical packages has been added.
-These are contributions of Raul Andor Fleischman ()
+Both are contributions of Raul Fleischman (FleischmanRaul on Github)